 Education Director and Dance Instructor

-Sara Herrera is a proud and humbled professional artist, choreographer, and performer with over 17 years of experience teaching dance in the DC metro area, NYC, NJ, summer stock in Maine and at the Sapperlot Youth Theatre Festival in Brixen, Italy.
+Sara Herrera is a professional artist, choreographer, and performer with over 17 years of experience teaching dance in the DC metro area, NYC, NJ, summer stock in Maine and at the Sapperlot Youth Theatre Festival in Brixen, Italy.

 She has performed and toured nationally in productions such as What's Going On-The Marvin Gaye Project (a DancePlace and VT Dance production), Paper Dreams (Imagination Stage production in collaboration with Mons Dansa-Barcelona, Spain); performed with DC local theater-Pointless Theatre's Rite of Spring and Forest Treas; Women’s Voices International Theatre Festival with Rainbow Theatre Project; In Series: Opera and More as a flamenco dancer in the Spanish operas, La Vida Breve, Goyesca’s y Goyesquitas at the Gala Hispanic Theater with additional performances at the Embassies of Indonesia, Austria, and Hungary.
 She has been a guest artist with some of Washington DC’s most prestigious dance companies such as darlingdance, Rebollar Dance, Uprooted Dance, SpaceTime Dance, DancEthos and with the Minneapolis based dance company, BodyCartography.